airladon/FigureOne/docs/tutorials/equation/equation.md

 Mathematics has many special symbols that operate on terms, or annotate an equation.
 These symbols usually have a special layout relative to the terms they operate on.

-FigureOne treats symbols like any other equation element, and uses {@link DiagramElementPrimitive}s to draw them.
+FigureOne treats symbols like any other equation element, and uses {@link FigureElementPrimitive}s to draw them.
 FigureOne then provides a series of functions that can layout terms around these symbols.

 Let's take the equation from the last example, and show the form as a fraction.